Qwant/addresses-importer/deduplicator/README.md

 true:

- - The distance between the two addresses is less than 100 meters and according to libpostal they have the same house number and are likely to be in the same street.
-If there is less than 10 meters between the two addresses, libpostal is allowed to only output `PossibleDuplicate` for street name.
+ - The distance between the two addresses is less than 100 meters and according to libpostal and:
+     - have the same house number
+     - are likely to be in the same street (if there is less than 10 meters between the two addresses, libpostal is allowed to only output `PossibleDuplicate` for street name)

- - According to libpostal, the two addresses have the same house number, the same street name and the same city (or postal code).
+ - According to libpostal, the two addresses have:
+     - the same house number
+     - the same street name
+     - the same city name
+     - the same postal code
+     - they are distant of less than 1km

 Implementation details